 top of page

-An argumentation on art versus the artist.
-Written for PHI 103: Principles of Sound Reasoning with Professor Watson at Arizona State University on June 24th, 2022.
+An argumentation on art versus the artist from two contrasting points of view.
+Written by Samantha Robyn Norrah for PHI 103: Principles of Sound Reasoning with Professor Watson at Arizona State University on June 24th, 2022.
 Final Grade: A.

 Artwork by Micheal Reeder